Section 1. Purpose.

 (P) "Medically appropriate off-label use of a drug" means the use of a drug, pursuant to a valid prescription by a health care provider, for other than the particular condition(s) for which approval was given by the U.S. Food and Drug Administration in circumstances in which the medically appropriate off-label use is reasonably calculated to restore or maintain the member's health, prevent deterioration of or palliate the member's condition, prevent the reasonably likely onset of a health problem or detect an incipient problem; and that is informed by generally accepted medical or scientific evidence and consistent with generally accepted practice parameters as recognized by health care professions in the same specialties as typically provide the procedure or treatment, or diagnose or manage the medical condition.

-(Q) “Medically-necessary care” means health care services, including diagnostic testing, preventive services and aftercare that are appropriate, in terms of type, amount, frequency, level, setting, and duration to the member’s diagnosis or condition.
+(Q) "Medically-necessary care" means health care services, including diagnostic testing, preventive services and aftercare that are appropriate, in terms of type, amount, frequency, level, setting, and duration to the member's diagnosis or condition.
 Medically-necessary care must be informed by generally accepted medical or scientific evidence and consistent with generally accepted practice parameters as recognized by health care professions in the same specialties as typically provide the procedure or treatment, or diagnose or manage the medical-condition, and must be informed by the unique needs of each individual patient and each presenting situation, and

 1. help restore or maintain the member's health; or

 2. prevent deterioration of or palliate the member's condition; or

 3. prevent the reasonably likely onset of a health problem or detect an incipient problem.

 (R) "Off-label use of a drug" means use of a drug for other than the particular condition for which approval was given by the U.S. Food and Drug Administration.